kjkazinski/NetWebDevelopmentClassProject/README.md

        o.TokenLifespan = TimeSpan.FromHours(4));
 ```

-## Change the Email Token Lifespan and Add a Custom Service Container
+## Change the Email Token Lifespan

 The default email token lifespan is *one day*.
 To change this value two custom classes, *DataProtectorTokenProvider* and *DataProtectionTokenProviderOptions*  need to be added.
 These classes can be added in their own files or to the *Startup.cs* file.